allthingslinux/infra/ansible/roles/tux/README.md

 - Ensures `/opt/tux-bot` exists
 - Deploys `docker-compose.yml`, `.env`, and `settings.yml` from Ansible templates
 - Runs the bot using Docker Compose
-- No Poetry or Python required on the host
+- No Python dependency management required on the host

 ## Usage